Rosnaldo/my-study/kubernets/readme.md

 `volumeMounts.mountPath`: mount path inside the container
 `volumes.path`: path on the node file system

+`volumes.emptyDir`: The storage is allocated from node ephemeral storage

 [(see persistent-volume.yaml)](persistent-volume.yaml)

 ### Volume types
 `emptyDir`: Created when a Pod is assigned to a Node.
 Is deleted when the pod gets deleted.
 `hostPath`: These persist outside the Pod lifecycle.

 ### Persistent volume claim